 This is a matching test that matches the candidate’s need for autonomy with the company culture for independence.
 Autonomy was found to be the strongest factor in retaining employees in EY and HR Norway's 2018 report: 80 % of the organizations who report they give high degree of autonomy also report succeeding in keeping key employees.
-And Dysvik & Kuvaas (2011) describes perceived autonomy to be one the most important factors in employees intrinsic motivation.

-The first interview
+The structured interview

 The shortcuts of intuitive thinking

 Heuristics are cognitive rules of thumb that guide us in our decision-making.
 These mental shortcuts steer how we perceive and make sense of our reality.
 According to Kahneman, Slovic & Tverssky (1982) will the reliance on heuristics cause predictable biases in predictions.
 In the interview situation, a candidate is analyzed by the recruiter who uses the representative heuristic.
 The heuristic comparison is based on the interviewers previous experiences rather than logical analysis of candidates abilities.